-In August 2019, Legacy Orchestra entered into an addendum to the original December 2009 lease agreement for 8,052 square feet of office space in New Hope, PA.
-The lease will expire in September 2024.
-Monthly fees will be between \$9,000 and \$19,000 for the period from commencement through termination.
+In January 2019, Legacy Orchestra entered into an additional addendum to the lease agreement for office space in New Hope, PA originally entered into in December 2009 (as amended, the "New Hope Lease").
+The New Hope Lease covers 8,052 square feet and will expire in September 2024.
+Monthly fees will be between \$9,000 and \$19,000 for the period from commencement through expiration.

 In November 2019, Legacy Orchestra entered into a new lease agreement for approximately 5,200 square feet of office space in New York, NY.
 The lease will expire in March 2028.
-Monthly fees will be between \$28,000 and \$30,000 for the period from commencement through termination.
+Monthly fees will be between \$28,000 and \$30,000 for the period from commencement through expiration.

 In January 2020, Legacy Orchestra entered into an agreement for the use of portions of the office space of Motus GI, a related party, in Fort Lauderdale, Florida.
 The agreement will expire in September 2024.
 The monthly fee commenced on the month following the date of agreement.
-Monthly fees will be between \$12,000 and \$17,000 for the period from commencement through termination.
+Monthly fees will be between \$12,000 and \$17,000 for the period from commencement through expiration.